Discover the career path of Ketanji Brown Jackson, from the first major opportunity to industry-changing achievements.

 On July 23, 2009, President Obama nominated Ketanji Brown Jackson as vice chair of the United States Sentencing Commission.

-On November 5, 2009, the Senate Judiciary Committee favorably reported Ketanji Brown Jackson's nomination by voice vote.
+On November 5, 2009, the Senate Judiciary Committee favorably reported Ketanji Brown Jackson's nomination as vice chair of the United States Sentencing Commission by voice vote.

 On February 11, 2010, the Senate confirmed Ketanji Brown Jackson's nomination as vice chair of the United States Sentencing Commission by voice vote.

-In 2010, Ketanji Brown Jackson became the vice chairwoman of the United States Sentencing Commission.
+In 2010, Ketanji Brown Jackson became the vice chairwoman of the United States Sentencing Commission, a position she held until 2014.

-In 2010, Ketanji Brown Jackson's time as an appellate specialist in private practice at the law firm of Morrison & Foerster came to an end.
+In 2010, Ketanji Brown Jackson's role as an appellate specialist at Morrison & Foerster came to an end.

 On September 20, 2012, President Obama nominated Ketanji Brown Jackson to serve as a United States district judge for the District of Columbia.

-In December 2012, U.S. Representative Paul Ryan introduced Ketanji Brown Jackson at her confirmation hearing, endorsing her intellect, character, and integrity.
+In December 2012, U.S. Representative Paul Ryan introduced Ketanji Brown Jackson at her confirmation hearing, expressing his unequivocal praise for her intellect, character, and integrity.

-On February 14, 2013, the Senate Judiciary Committee favorably reported Ketanji Brown Jackson's nomination by voice vote.
+On February 14, 2013, the Senate Judiciary Committee favorably reported Ketanji Brown Jackson's nomination as a United States district judge by voice vote.

-In 2013, Ketanji Brown Jackson was appointed by President Barack Obama to serve as a district judge for the United States District Court for the District of Columbia.
+In 2013, President Barack Obama appointed Ketanji Brown Jackson to serve as a district judge for the United States District Court for the District of Columbia.

-In 2013, in the case of American Meat Institute v.
-U.S. Department of Agriculture, Ketanji Brown Jackson rejected the meat packing industry's request for a preliminary injunction to block a United States Department of Agriculture rule requiring them to identify animals' country of origin.
+In 2013, in American Meat Institute v.
+U.S. Department of Agriculture, Jackson rejected the meat packing industry's request for a preliminary injunction to block a United States Department of Agriculture rule requiring them to identify animals' country of origin, finding that the rule likely did not violate the First Amendment.

-In 2014, Ketanji Brown Jackson concluded her service on the United States Sentencing Commission.
+In 2014, Ketanji Brown Jackson served on the Sentencing Commission until 2014.

 In 2014, in Depomed v.
-Department of Health and Human Services, Ketanji Brown Jackson ruled that the Food and Drug Administration (FDA) had violated the Administrative Procedure Act when it failed to grant pharmaceutical company Depomed market exclusivity for its orphan drug Gralise.
+Department of Health and Human Services, Jackson ruled that the Food and Drug Administration (FDA) had violated the Administrative Procedure Act when it failed to grant pharmaceutical company Depomed market exclusivity for its orphan drug Gralise.
+She concluded that the Orphan Drug Act required the FDA to grant Gralise exclusivity.

-In 2015, in Pierce v.
-District of Columbia, Ketanji Brown Jackson ruled that the D.C.
+In 2015, Jackson ruled in Pierce v.
+District of Columbia that the D.C.
 Department of Corrections violated the rights of a deaf inmate under the Americans with Disabilities Act because jail officials failed to provide the inmate with reasonable accommodations during his detention in 2012.

-From 2016, Ketanji Brown Jackson served as a Harvard Board of Overseers member until 2022.
+In 2016, Ketanji Brown Jackson became a member of the Harvard Board of Overseers, a position she held until 2022.

 In 2017, Ketanji Brown Jackson presented at the University of Georgia School of Law's 35th Edith House Lecture.

-In June 2018, Ketanji Brown Jackson presided over two cases challenging the Department of Health and Human Services' decision to terminate grants for teen pregnancy prevention programs two years early, ruling that the decision to terminate the grants early without explanation was arbitrary and capricious.
+In April and June 2018, Jackson presided over two cases challenging the Department of Health and Human Services' decision to terminate grants for teen pregnancy prevention programs two years early.
+She ruled that the decision to terminate the grants early without explanation was arbitrary and capricious.

-In 2018, Ketanji Brown Jackson dismissed 40 wrongful death and product liability lawsuits stemming from the disappearance of Malaysia Airlines Flight 370.
+In 2018, Jackson dismissed 40 wrongful death and product liability lawsuits stemming from the disappearance of Malaysia Airlines Flight 370.
+She ruled that under the doctrine of forum non conveniens, the suits should be brought in Malaysia, not the U.S.

 In 2018, Ketanji Brown Jackson presided over a mock trial hosted by Drexel University's Thomas R. Kline School of Law "to determine if Vice President Aaron Burr was guilty of murdering" Alexander Hamilton.